Transfer VM From AWS EC2 to Akamai Using Disk Images

 /etc/nginx/sites-enabled

-- Review Symbolic Links and Permissions: Use CLI tools and commands to confirm that symbolic links and file permissions on the migrated Linode match those on the source VM.
+• Review Symbolic Links and Permissions: Use CLI tools and commands to confirm that symbolic links and file permissions on your Linode match those on the source VM.
 Examples include:

-After deploying your Linode, confirm that configurations (network settings, environment variables, and application dependencies) match the original VM to avoid runtime issues.
+After deploying your Linode, confirm that the configuration (network settings, environment variables, and application dependencies) matches the source VM to avoid runtime issues.

 Security and Access Controls

 AWS IAM roles govern instance access.
-Migrate these roles and permissions to Linode by setting up Linode API tokens and fine-tuning user permissions.
+To migrate these roles and permissions to Akamai Cloud:

 Alternative Migration Options